Spirithome > Holy Spirit > Spiritual Warfare < Read about the struggle in your own language.

 Spirit -- the word of God (Ephesians 6:10-18).
 These are hardly A-bombs or bullets or

-bayonets.
+bayonets, nor acts of hate or oppression.
 Such weapons are not only very destructive to the evils of the

 Devil's work, but are also the blocks upon which a lasting shalom is built.